OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

 ## Detect data changes

-Your add-in may need to react to users changing the data in a range.
-To detect these changes, [Worksheets](/javascript/api/excel/excel.worksheet) provide an `onChanged` event.
-This event fires whenever the data is changed in a particular worksheet.
-Event handlers for `onChanged` receive a [WorksheetChangedEventArgs](/javascript/api/excel/excel.worksheetchangedeventargs).
+Your add-in may need to react to users changing the data in a worksheet.
+To detect these changes, you can [register an event handler](excel-add-ins-events.md#register-an-event-handler) for the `onChanged` event of a worksheet.
+Event handlers for the `onChanged` event receive a [WorksheetChangedEventArgs](/javascript/api/excel/excel.worksheetchangedeventargs) object when the event fires.

 The `WorksheetChangedEventArgs` object provides information about the changes and the source.
 Since `onChanged` fires when either the format or value of the data changes, it can be useful to have your add-in check if the values have actually changed.
 The `details` property encapsulates this information as a [ChangedEventDetail](/javascript/api/excel/excel.changedeventdetail).
-The following code sample demonstrates how to display the before and after values and types of a cell that has been changed.
+The following code sample shows how to display the before and after values and types of a cell that has been changed.

 > [!NOTE]
 > `WorksheetChangedEventArgs.details` is currently available only in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]